How To Directory

 - Make sure the application form is filled in correctly and completely.

-- Be realistic, it’s very unlikely that your application for £2000 worth of glow sticks for a single event will be approved.
+- Be realistic - it’s very unlikely that your application for £1000 worth of glow sticks for a single event will be approved.

-- Generally, the committee like to see as many people as possible benefiting from their funding as possible so make sure you specify how many people will be involved/attend your event/use the equipment
+- It is important that as many people as possible benefit from SUSU funding, so make sure you specify how many people will be involved/attend your event/use the equipment.

 - Show value for money, can you buy in bulk?
 Can you share equipment with other groups?
 Have you asked different suppliers for quotes?

-- The committee is generally reluctant to repeatedly fund the same groups and/or activities so consider how you can make your group and its activities more sustainable, consider organising additional fundraising, sourcing external sponsorship or scaling down your plans to make them more manageable.
+- You are unlikely to repeatedly receive funding for the same activities, so consider how you can make your club/society and its activities more sustainable.
+You could consider organising additional fundraising, sourcing external sponsorship, or scaling down your plans to make them more manageable.

-- Remember each zone only has a limited amount of money to grant.
-As a rule, you should not expect funding from the Students' Union and should plan accordingly
+Remember we only have a limited amount of money to grant.
+As a rule, you should not expect to receive funding from SUSU and should plan accordingly.